inngest/next-pxci-starter/README.md

 This is a Next.js starter project featuring:

-- **[Prisma](https://www.prisma.io/docs):** Prisma ORM is a next-generation Node.js and TypeScript ORM offering intuitive data model, automated migrations, type-safety and auto-completion.
+- **[Prisma](https://www.prisma.io/docs):** Prisma ORM is an open source Node.js and TypeScript ORM with a readable data model, automated migrations, type-safety, and auto-completion.
 - **[Xata](https://xata.io/docs):** Xata is a serverless data platform, providing a full-text and vector search engine, record-level file attachments, table-level aggregations and an optional ask endpoint to engage with with OpenAI's ChatGPT API.
 - **[Clerk](https://clerk.com/docs):** Clerk is a User Management Platform, offering a complete suite of embeddable UIs, flexible APIs, and admin dashboards to authenticate and manage your users.
 - **[Inngest](https://www.inngest.com/docs):** Inngest is an event-driven durable execution engine that enables you to run reliable code on any platform, including serverless.
 Inngest functions enable you to write complex long-lived workflows in a single function, on any platform.